Rear Axle or Rear Differential Troubleshooting

 Rumbling or Whirring Noises

-These noises are usually associated with worn carrier or pinion bearings.
+These noises are usually associated with worn carrier bearings or worn pinion bearings.

 A rumbling or whirring sound will usually happen at speeds above 20 mph.
 The sound may change while turning, especially if the vehicle has a C-clip axle.
 A whirling or rumbling sound can occur at a variety of speeds and during acceleration or deceleration.